farnazj/Trustnet-Backend/README.md

 * `npm install`

 #### Database Configurations
 Install MySQL Server.
-Connect to MySQL server using MySQL client and create a database for TrustNetBackend to connect to.
+Connect to MySQL server using MySQL client and create a database for Trustnet-Backend to connect to.
 Create a user and grant them privileges on the database.

 * `mysql -u root -p` (type the root password when prompted)
 * `CREATE DATABASE db_name;`